Curb Appeal on a Budget: Look Like a Million Bucks for Less than $50

 Estimated Cost:

-Whether you pay the neighbor kid, hire a pro or do it yourself, stepping up your curb appeal can be an inexpensive and very effective way to attract buyers and sell your home faster.
+Whether you hire a professional or do it yourself, stepping up your curb appeal can be an inexpensive and very effective way to attract buyers and sell your home faster.

 Article Image Source: (Artazum/ Shutterstock)